jlunder00/ResearchPaperClassifier/README.md

 NOTE: If you don't have a decent GPU with cuda installed, it will use CPU to train, and that will be very, very slow.
 Run `nvidia-smi` to check

+# How to use
+go to http://73.254.3.61:5003/ to use the classifier by providing an abstract, receiving a prediction on whether it is fake or real

+## How it works
+The discriminator is trained using a Generative Adversarial Network architecture using a finetuned pretrained GPT2 as the Generator and an non finetuned pretrained GPT2 as the discriminator.

+It does not work very well at the moment.
+More computational power and training time is needed